 My original idea was to present a body of artworks which captures the movement of people and traffic in and around Broadgate.
 Stepping out into Broadgate’s open spaces and walking along nearby Bishopsgate, I could sense the pattern and rhythm which I wanted to capture in my artwork.
 There’s an enormous sense of activity at Broadgate, of people going about their everyday life, either working or relaxing, and I knew instinctively that I wanted to render both this dynamic movement and energising tranquillity through a series of three-dimensional kinetic and illuminated artworks.

-You’ve continued this theme through Lux, your bespoke neon sculpture within the Primrose Street atrium of Exchange House.
-However, this feels like a different interpretation of the area, fizzing with energy as the street-like reflections dart and repeat in the surrounding windows.
+Lux, your bespoke neon sculpture within the Primrose Street atrium of Exchange House fizzes with energy as the street-like reflections dart and repeat in the surrounding windows.

-My intention here was to create a more intense artwork, an installation from which the viewer could absorb the energy.
-Also, yes, you’re right, in a way Lux is a refinement, a fleeting detail of Street Flow.
-Somehow, it really is a moment in time from the surrounding spaces.
+My intention here was to create an intense artwork, an installation from which the viewer could absorb the energy.
+It really is a moment in time from the surrounding spaces.
 Neon is one of my favourite materials; the glasswork involved generates an elegance which reflects beautifully within the refined space of Exchange House.

 Walking over to the reception lobby of 201 Bishopsgate, we get a clear sense of how these two installations were conceived...